Chris Brown: Other legal issues

+Allegations

-In the early hours of August 30, 2016, a woman called the police and falsely accused Brown of threatening her with a gun inside his house.
+In the early hours of August 30, 2016, a woman called the police and accused Brown of threatening her with a gun inside his house.
 Police were called, but Brown denied them entry without a warrant.
 When they returned with one, Brown refused them entry and began what news sources referred to as a "standoff" with the LAPD, including the robbery-homicide division and SWAT team.
 During this time, Brown was seen posting videos on Instagram, in which he rails against the police and the media coverage of the activity at his house.
 He denounced media reports that he was "barricaded" inside his house, complained about the helicopters flying overhead, and called the police "idiots" and "the worst gang in the world."
 He said that he was innocent and "What I do care about is you are defacing [sic] my name and my character and integrity".
 Brown was arrested and later released from jail on $250,000 bail.
 On September 1, 2016, Brown's lawyer, Mark Geragos, stated that there was no standoff and that, with regard to the LAPD search, "nothing was found to corroborate her statement."
 Charges were later dropped after prosecutors declined to arraign Brown on the felony charges.
-Brown later sued the accuser for defamation, prevailing in the lawsuit, after it was ruled that the defendant brought to court false and defamatory statements about Brown, through her incriminating text messages where she said "don't you know this freak Chris Brown is kicking me out of his house because I called his friend jewelry fake can you come get me my Uber is messing up if not I'm going to set him up and call the cops and say that he tried to shoot me and that will teach him a lesson I'm going to set his a** up."
-Brown later said through his social media accounts "Because of my past, my character keeps on being defaced by these fake news and allegations highlighted by the media, but I'm glad that all my real supporters know who i really am and can see the truth."
+Brown later sued the accuser for defamation, prevailing in the lawsuit, after it was ruled that the defendant brought to court false and defamatory statements about Brown, through her incriminating text messages where she said that "Brown kicked [her] out of his house because [she] called his friend jewelry fake" and she was "going to set him up and call the cops and say that he tried to shoot [her]".
+Brown later told Good Morning America: "My character's been defaced.
+I'm glad that all my real supporters know me and know the truth and they'll see the truth."